fajarpancas/pantes-gold-mobile/README.md

 This project provide three environtment, the environtment will be using any constant that set in native way. check doc below `How to set Constant & env` for more detail.

 1. `Debug` For android you can run `npx react-native run-android`.
-For IOS open Xcode then select schema with name equal to project name `VsBoilerPlateV2`
+For IOS open Xcode then select schema with name equal to project name `Pantes Request`
 2. `Staging` For android you can run `npx react-native run-android --variant=ReleaseStaging`.
 For IOS open Xcode then select schema that start with name `Staging - ...`
 3. `Production` For android you can run `npx react-native run-android --variant=Release`.
 For IOS open Xcode then select schema that start with name `Production - ...`